LED Distribution Center Lighting

 LED Distribution Center Lighting for Shipping, Receiving, Staging, and Logistics Operations

 LED distribution center lighting is designed for facilities where products move quickly through receiving, storage, staging, loading, and outbound shipment areas.
-Unlike a general warehouse that may focus mainly on storage and rack visibility, a distribution center often needs lighting that supports forklift traffic, dock activity, pallet movement, staging lanes, trailer loading, and clear visibility across multiple work zones.
+Unlike general warehouse lighting that may focus mainly on storage and rack visibility, a distribution center often needs lighting that supports forklift traffic, dock activity, pallet movement, staging lanes, trailer loading, and clear visibility across multiple work zones.

 LED Lighting Supply helps facility managers, contractors, and operations teams select distribution center lighting based on ceiling height, rack layout, dock door locations, staging areas, forklift routes, target foot-candle levels, controls, voltage, and environmental conditions.
 The right lighting plan can improve visibility, reduce maintenance, support safer movement, and help control energy use in high-activity logistics spaces.